SimmonsNeudesic/5bulletmethod-gptcoding-oneshot-demo/README.md

 ## The prompt to one-shot the app build

-The same prompt is used to build the app across each model.
+The prompt is saved in the main branch as [`5BulletMethod-OneShot-BuildApp-Prompt.md`](5BulletMethod-OneShot-BuildApp-Prompt.md).

-The